 Our engineering team has developed proprietary methods for ingesting, analyzing, storing and accessing this data.
 OpenSlate’s data environment serves as a research and development lab for our data science team to build the models that drive our clients’ decisions.

 Our lab is currently utilizing supervised and unsupervised machine learning techniques, natural language processing and advanced statistical modeling to better understand the nature, quality and suitability of video content.

 Over the past seven years, we’ve developed models to measure and predict content quality, brand safety, subject matter expertise and demographics, to name a few.
-Our models are extensible across languages and regions and are constantly evolving and improving.
+Our models are constantly evolving and improving.
 Video never stops expanding; neither do we.